charly1/HackEncodeClub/smart-contract/v_0.3/readme.md

 - `adminChanged(address)`

-called when a new admin is set.
+emited when a new admin is set.
 The address is the addess of the new admin.

 - `ownerChanged(address)`

-called when a new owner is set.
+emited when a new owner is set.
 The address is the addess of the new owner.

 - `expirationTimestampChanged(uint)`

-called when the expiration date is changed.
+emited when the expiration date is changed.
 The number is the new expiration timestamp (unix).

 - `licenseSetForSale(uint)`

-called when the license is set for sale or the price is changed.
+emited when the license is set for sale or the price is changed.
 The number is the price of the license.

 - `licenseRemovedFromSale()`

-called when the license is removed from sale (not anymore for sale then).
+emited when the license is removed from sale (not anymore for sale then).

 - `licenseSold(uint, address, address)`

-called when the license was sold using a transaction exchange.
+emited when the license was sold using a transaction exchange.
 An event of type ownerChanged(...) should also be emit.
 The number is the price for which the license was sold, the first address is the old owner (who received the monney) and the second address is the new owner (who paid).